PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/tables/table-inner-join.md

 To get a list of models by manufacturer, it makes sense to join on *Mfg_ID*.

-First, specify parameters for **Table A Data Selection**.
+First, specify parameters for **Table 1 Data Selection**.
 The source data table is selected and all columns are listed.

-Next, specify parameters for **Table B Data Selection**.
+Next, specify parameters for **Table 2 Data Selection**.
 Once again, the source data table is selected and all columns are listed.